Skip to main content

 What Optical Filters Do and How they Work

 Optical filters use a variety of coatings to either absorb, partially reflect, or polarize light.
+Types of filters include interference filters, which selectively transmit or block specific wavelengths, making them crucial for high-precision imaging.
 Here are 5 ways that optical filters can be used as a component of a camera system to solve problems.

 5 Ways to Resolve Imaging Issues with Optical Filters